cyrus1996/CossMMBot/README.md

 # COSSMMBOT (ENG)

-This is a free trading bot for the [Coss.io][plateform] exchange, its strategy is only market making and nothing else, the sections below give more details on how to make it work, and how it handles different situations
+This is a free trading bot for the [Coss.io][plateform] exchange, its strategy is only market making and nothing else, the sections below give more details on how to make it work, and how it handles different situations.
+For any questions you have a telegram group : https://t.me/cossmmbot

 ## Requirements